Antipurity/webenv/docs/INTERFACES.md

 These include:

-- `homepage='about:blank'`: the URL to open a browser window to.
+- `homepage:'about:blank'`: the URL to open a browser window to.
 (For example, set it to the RandomURL dataset.)
-- `simultaneousSteps=16`: how many steps are allowed to run at once (at most).
+- `simultaneousSteps:16`: how many steps are allowed to run at once (at most).
 Set to `1` to fully synchronize on each step, which makes visualization nicer but introduces a lot of stalling.
+- If for `webenv.browser`, `width:640` and `height:480`.

 ```js
 webenv.userAgent(agent = 'WebEnv agent <https://github.com/Antipurity/webenv>')